 Sometimes you don't have to work that hard to make something great.
 This Moroccan raw carrot salad is an easy recipe that can be thrown together in minutes, it goes with everything and it's absolutely delicious.
 One of my all time favorite side dish recipes.

 I serve it with roast pork, brisket, lamb, beef, chicken and fish.
 It also great for lunch, scooped onto a bed of lightly-dressed greens with crumbled Feta cheese sprinkled on top.

-The extensive use of spices in Moroccan cooking is not generally for adding heat to a recipe, but rather to add a delicious complexity and depth of flavor.
-A fusion of influences from a rich cultural history, in particular from the Arabs and Moors, has made Morocco famous for it’s exciting colorful cuisine.
+The extensive use of spices in Moroccan cooking is not about adding heat to a recipe, but rather to add a delicious complexity and depth of flavor.
+A fusion of influences from a rich cultural history, in particular from the Arabs and Moors, has made Morocco famous for its exciting colorful cuisine.

 • Moroccan Lentil Soup